AI-Assisted Legacy Migration: Lessons Learned

 With AI: I spend 10% writing code, 60% reviewing AI output and making architectural decisions, and 30% reading legacy code.

 The difference?
-I'm no longer writing boilerplate.
-I'm not implementing the fifteenth CRUD endpoint by hand.
-I'm not typing repetitive test cases.
+I no longer write boilerplate.
+I no longer implement the fifteenth CRUD endpoint by hand.
+I no longer type repetitive test cases.

-Writing boilerplate was never the fun part.
-Designing elegant systems?
-That's why I got into this field.
+Writing boilerplate was never the interesting part of development.
+Designing elegant systems and solving complex problems, on the other hand, is exactly why I got into this field.

 AI handles the boring parts.
 I handle the interesting parts.